-By providing us with your personal data, you consent to us transferring your data to countries or jurisdictions outside the EEA, for the purposes set out in this privacy notice, for example to a third party IT provider or to our US charitable arm.
+We may from time to time transfer your data to countries or jurisdictions outside the EEA for the purposes set out in this privacy notice, for example to a third party IT provider or to our US charitable arm.
 If we do make such transfers, we will only do so in accordance with our obligations under applicable data protection legislation and will ensure that the transfers are carried out in a way that provides adequate protection of your personal data.

 You have the right to ask for a copy of the data we hold about you (for which we may charge any relevant statutory fee) and to have any inaccuracies in your data corrected.

 You also have the right to ask us to stop using your data for direct marketing purposes or prevent processing that is likely to cause you damage or distress or that you believe is no longer in our legitimate interests.
 This can include asking us to restrict the processing of your data and/or delete data that we hold about you.

 We shall also comply with any additional rights given to data subjects under new or modified legislation.

 We reserve the right to amend this privacy notice from time to time as our internal operations and objectives change or as may be permitted under applicable law.
 If we do so, we will post notice of the changes on our website and/or advise you of them by email.
 By continuing to use our website or services after any notification, you will be deemed to have accepted such changes.

 Do we use 'Cookies'?